TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.pcjb/README.md

 ```
 The app will create databases tables on startup as needed.
 Thus the database user must to be allowed to create tables in the database.

+### Demo Data
+Use the SQL-statements in Database/DemoData.sql to quickly create example stacks and flashcards for testing/demo purposes.